redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 A high or increasing rate of evictions will negatively affect database latency, especially if the rate of necessary key evictions exceeds the rate of new key insertions.

-See (Cache hit ratio and eviction) for tips on troubleshooting cache hit rate.
+See the Cache hit ratio and eviction section for tips on troubleshooting cache hit rate.

 ## Key eviction rate